qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 click on the |mActionLabeling| :sup:`Layer Labelling Options` icon in the QGIS toolbar menu.

-The first step is to activate the |checkbox| `Label this layer with` checkbox and select an attribute column to use for labelling.
+The first step is to activate the |checkbox| :guilabel:`Label this layer with` checkbox and select an attribute column to use for labelling.
 Click |mActionmIconExpressionEditorOpen| if you want to define labels based on expressions - See labeling_with_expressions_.

-The following steps describe a simple labelling without using the `Data defined override` functions, which are situated next to the drop-down menus.
+The following steps describe a simple labelling without using the :guilabel:`Data defined override` functions, which are situated next to the drop-down menus.

-You can define the text style in the `Text` menu (see Figure_labels_1_).
+You can define the text style in the :guilabel:`Text` menu (see Figure_labels_1_).
-Use the `Type case` option to influence the text rendering.
+Use the :guilabel:`Type case` option to influence the text rendering.
 You have the possibility to render the text 'All uppercase', 'All lowercase' or 'Capitalize first letter'.
 Use the :ref:`blend-modes` to create effects known from graphics programs.

-In the `Formatting` menu, you can define a character for a line break in the labels with the 'Wrap on character' function.
-You can format the `Line Height` and the alignment.
+In the :guilabel:`Formatting` menu, you can define a character for a line break in the labels with the 'Wrap on character' function.
+You can format the :guilabel:`Line Height` and the alignment.
 For the latter typical values are available plus *Follow label placement*.
 When set to this mode, text alignment for labels will be dependant on the final placement of the label relative to the point.
 Eg, if the label is placed to the left of the point then the label will be right aligned, and if it is placed to the right of the point then the label will be left aligned.

-Use the |checkbox| `Formatted numbers` option to format the numbers in an attribute table.
+Use the |checkbox| :guilabel:`Formatted numbers` option to format the numbers in an attribute table.
 Here, decimal places may be inserted.
 If you enable this option, three decimal places are initially set by default.

-To create a buffer, just activate the |checkbox| `Draw text buffer` checkbox in the `Buffer` menu.
+To create a buffer, just activate the |checkbox| :guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` menu.
 The buffer color is variable.
 Here, you can also use blend modes.
-If the |checkbox| `color buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
+If the |checkbox| :guilabel:`color buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
 Turning off the buffer fill fixes that issue (except where the interior aspect of the buffer's stroke intersects with the text's fill) and also allows you to make outlined text.

-In the `Background` menu, you can define with `Size X` and `Size Y` the shape of your background.
+In the :guilabel:`Background` menu, you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your background.
-Use `Size type` to insert an additional 'Buffer' into your background.
+Use :guilabel:`Size type` to insert an additional 'Buffer' into your background.
 The buffer size is set by default here.
-The background then consists of the buffer plus the background in `Size X` and `Size Y`.
-You can set a `Rotation` where you can choose between 'Sync with label', 'Offset of label' and 'Fixed'.
+The background then consists of the buffer plus the background in :guilabel:`Size X` and :guilabel:`Size Y`.
+You can set a :guilabel:`Rotation` where you can choose between 'Sync with label', 'Offset of label' and 'Fixed'.
 Using 'Offset of label' and 'Fixed', you can rotate the background.
-Define an `Offset X,Y` with X and Y values, and the background will be shifted.
-When applying `Radius X,Y`, the background gets rounded corners.
+Define an :guilabel:`Offset X,Y` with X and Y values, and the background will be shifted.
+When applying :guilabel:`Radius X,Y`, the background gets rounded corners.
-Again, it is possible to mix the background with the underlying layers in the map canvas using the `Blend mode` (see :ref:`blend-modes`).
+Again, it is possible to mix the background with the underlying layers in the map canvas using the :guilabel:`Blend mode` (see :ref:`blend-modes`).

-Use the `Shadow` menu for a user-defined `Drop shadow`.
+Use the :guilabel:`Shadow` menu for a user-defined :guilabel:`Drop shadow`.
 The drawing of the background is very variable.
 Choose between 'Lowest label component', 'Text', 'Buffer' and 'Background'.
-The `Offset` angle depends on the orientation of the label.
-If you choose the |checkbox| `Use global shadow` checkbox, then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label.
+The :guilabel:`Offset` angle depends on the orientation of the label.
+If you choose the |checkbox| :guilabel:`Use global shadow` checkbox, then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label.
-You can influence the appearance of the shadow with the `Blur radius`.
+You can influence the appearance of the shadow with the :guilabel:`Blur radius`.
 The higher the number, the softer the shadows.
 The appearance of the drop shadow can also be altered by choosing a blend mode.

 .. comment FIXME: at the moment there is an error in this setting

-   |checkbox| `Blur only alpha pixels`:
+   |checkbox| :guilabel:`Blur only alpha pixels`:
    It is supposed to show only those pixels that have a partial alpha component beyond the base opaque pixels of the component being blurred.
 For example, if you set the shadow of some